 The best part of using solar-powered outdoor landscape lighting is that anyone can install them!
-Because they don’t need to be wired, you don’t need to hire an expensive electrician or buy complicated tools to do the job.
-In fact, we at Gama Sonic® feature an EZ Anchor system for our solar lamp posts which allows for easy installation in just 15 minutes!
+Because outdoor solar lights don’t need to be wired, you don’t need to hire an expensive electrician or buy complicated tools to do the job.
+In fact, we at Gama Sonic feature an EZ Anchor system for our solar lamp posts which allows for easy installation in just minutes!

 Today’s outdoor solar LED lights are continuing to improve in quality, durability and of course, brightness.
 Solar LED lights offer you clear, attractive lighting for your outdoor space.
-They also save energy and money!
+Outdoor solar lights also save energy and money!
 The future of LED lumens and solar energy is promising.
+Decorate and light up your home with various outdoor solar light options like solar lamp posts, solar post lights, solar path lights and more.
 As you get used to measuring light intensity by lumens, you will quickly be able to determine the best lights for your home and yard.

 I can’t seem to find proper lighting for my outside residence.
 The street side doesn’t get enough sun for solar lights.
 The entry side does.
 My thought is to place two solar ground lights between these two areas with enough